If you want to grow your digital marketing agency, you’ve got to be willing to say NO to potential clients that are a bad fit.

 As an agency business consultant, I “eat my own dog food”—if someone contacts me for help but is a poor fit, I refer them elsewhere.
 Here are several potential clients who contacted me recently that I’ve referred to competitors or others.

-Traditional media-only agencies: A traditional media agency reached out, wanting to diversify into digital media.
-I’ve helped clients become “more digital” but I don’t have lots of experience in media-specific agencies—my clients are typically doing web design, video production, content marketing, whitehat SEO, and other non-media digital activities.
+- Traditional media-only agencies: A traditional media agency reached out, wanting to diversify into digital media.
+I’ve helped clients become “more digital” but my typical client is already digital-first.
 I introduced the agency to several freelancer friends who could help them make the transition.

-Valuation: The owner of a traditional agency needed a valuation for a buyout.
-I’ve helped clients with valuations in a larger context, but the particulars here were somewhat messy.
-I referred them to David C. Baker—he’s done agency valuations a million times and would be a better match.
-Indeed, he finished the valuation ahead of schedule, and now I’ll help the client move forward.
+- Valuation: The owner of a traditional agency needed a valuation for a buyout.
+I’ve helped existing clients with rough-estimate valuations, but a buyout merits a formal valuation.
+I referred them to Punctuation, because they have a specific valuation service.
+Indeed, they finished the valuation ahead of schedule, and now I’ll help the client move forward.

-Flakiness: The operations manager at a branding agency in Chicago reached out for help but then kept canceling our initial phone meeting.
-After her third cancellation, I concluded she wasn’t serious about getting help—I gave her the names of several competitors.
+- Flakiness: The head of operations at a branding agency in Chicago reached out for help but then kept canceling our initial phone meeting.
+After her third cancellation, I concluded she wasn’t serious about getting help—and I suggested alternatives.

-Small budget: A small agency reached out for help as they built-out processes.
-Their budget was too small for a project, but I was able to point them to my Agency Profitability Toolkit™ instead.
+- Small budget: A small agency reached out for help as they built-out processes.
+Their budget was too small for a project, but I was able to point them to my on-demand training instead.

 For a deeper dive on this topic, see my Sales Selectiveness Continuum—including the four stages agencies tend to experience over time as they become more confident in their sales efforts.